Goodwill Industries: Women Veterans initiative

-As part of the Joining Forces campaign of First Ladies, Michelle Obama and Jill Biden, Goodwill has hired nearly 1,800 veterans and military family members and served nearly 100,000 more with job training and placement services.

-In June 2013, Goodwill announced an initiative with the goal of engaging 3,000 women veterans over the next two years with services and support that lead to economic self-sufficiency.
+In June 2013, Goodwill announced an initiative with the goal of engaging 3,000 women veterans as the organization helps them find jobs over the next two years.
+With this initiative, Goodwill aimed to provide services and support that lead to economic self-sufficiency.

-GoodProspects

-GoodProspects is an online program of Goodwill where people exploring career options can get advice from people who have worked in the field in which they are interested.
-Career mentors advising users are online volunteers.
-GoodProspects was launched in the Fall of 2011, funded by a grant from the U.S. Department of Labor Employment and Training Administration.
-It is currently supported by Accenture and SafeLink Wireless.
+Evening of Treasures

+Goodwill Industries of Greater New York holds an annual charity gala with many fashionable attendees and participants.
+The 2023 Evening of Treasures gala included Jenna Lyons as hostess, and Tommy Hilfiger, Todd Snyder, and Willy Chavarria, as participants.
+Designers executed upcycled looks using Goodwill thrift finds.

 Donation policies

 Goodwill has policies on donations, including items that it can accept.
-It will only accept items that can be resold, whether in the retail stores, on-line, or as bulk lots.
+It will only accept items that can be resold, whether in the retail stores, online, or as bulk lots.

 Goodwill stores generally do not accept donations such as automotive parts, furniture showing signs of damage, large appliances including stoves, refrigerators, washers/dryers, or exercise equipment.
 Most stores also do not accept hazardous materials such as paint, medications, or building materials such as doors, wood, nails, etc. For liability reasons, Goodwill generally does not accept baby cribs or car seats.
 Sanitary regulations prohibit accepting mattress donations, and although some Goodwill stores sell brand new mattresses, most locations are unable.
-Recently, because of safety concerns, particularly lead content in painted products, some Goodwill stores do not accept certain toys.
+Because of safety concerns, particularly lead content in painted products, some Goodwill stores do not accept certain toys.

-Goodwill will generally accept donations of clothing, shoes, books, accessories (handbags, belts), dishes, furniture in good condition, household decorations, small appliances including vacuum cleaners, and consumer electronics including alarm clocks.
-Even if they are deemed unfit to be sold in a store, these items can be sold as bulk lots, and so they can still generate income.

-Depending on local laws, the value of the goods donated can be used as a tax deduction.

-Almost all Goodwill locations closed during state-wide mandates at the beginning of the COVID-19 pandemic and have now reopened.
-However, the donation policies of individual locations have changed.
-Many locations are now only accepting donations on selected days in order to keep up with the surplus of supplies they are receiving and to get a chance to properly sanitize the stores.
+The donations made to Goodwill divert about 4.6 billion pounds of reusable goods from landfills every year.